• Skip to main content

 • Preheat the oven to 350 °F.

-• Pour the buttermilk into another shallow dish and add the beaten egg.
+• Pour the buttermilk into a shallow dish and add the beaten egg.
 Mix well.

-• Add the breasts to the buttermilk egg mixture and let it marinate for at least 10 minutes.
+• Add the breasts to the buttermilk egg mixture and let them marinate for at least 10 minutes.

 • Add the butter to a 13' x 9' baking dish and put the dish in the oven until the butter is melted.
 Remove the dish and set aside.